linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 should return a single float or integer value.
 Internally, ``map()`` uses ``scan()`` to loop across the file.

-The result is a list of vectors, one per function that was supplied.
+Note that you must always provide a list of functions, even if it has only one element, and that the result is a list of vectors, one per function that was supplied.

 Permutation
 ^^^^^^^^^^^